Does Social Influence Drive Most Consumer Behaviour?

 “Since 95 percent of the people are imitators and only 5 percent initiators, people are persuaded more by the actions of others than by any proof we can offer.”
 Cavett Robert

 Further, Earls and his co-authors point out that even if an idea or behaviour is intrinsically appealing, unless the knowledge of, motivation for, or acceptance spread through our interactions with others it will not get very far.
 Indeed, social norms emerge and change in our cultures as a result of behaviour spreading through conformity.

 No one sets out what these norms should be.
 But people from a particular culture will generally agree on social norms without having to confer with each other.
 We learn what the norms are through our interactions with other people.
-Further, as Robert Cialdini and other social scientists have found social norms can be a powerful way to persuade people to behave in a certain way.
+Further, as Robert Cialdini and other social scientists have found social proof and norms can be a powerful way to persuade people to behave in a certain way.